 Disturbing?
 For many, yes.
 It’s not easy to accept that one’s luck in activities such as winning the lottery may also apply to whether or not you will be touched by cancer.
 That is partly why this study is gaining so much attention.

 As the authors explain in their publication, until now most cancer-causing mutations had been attributed to two major sources: inherited and environmental factors.
-But they found that a third kind of mutation, replicative (R) mutations that arise from unavoidable errors associated with DNA replication, account for 66 percent of mutations that drive cancer.
-Continue reading
+But they found that a third kind of mutation, replicative (R) mutations that arise from unavoidable errors associated with DNA replication, account for 66 percent of cancer-causing mutations.

 In his address to the clinicians, researchers, and patients at the American Association for Cancer Research meeting in April, US Vice President Joe Biden, revealed that the goal of the #cancermoonshot initiative is to accomplish 10 years of cancer research in just five years, effectively doubling the pace of cancer research (1).